A closer look at the lasting mark left by Elvis Presley—a timeline of influence.

 In 2015, the album 'If I Can Dream', setting Elvis Presley's vocals against music by the Royal Philharmonic Orchestra, reached number one in the UK.

-In 2016, the album 'The Wonder of You', setting Elvis Presley's vocals against music by the Royal Philharmonic Orchestra, reached number one in the UK.
+In 2016, the album 'The Wonder of You', setting Elvis Presley's vocals against music by the Royal Philharmonic Orchestra, reached number one in the UK, extending his record for the longest span between number-one albums.

-In 2018, Elvis Presley was posthumously awarded the Presidential Medal of Freedom, recognizing his significant contributions to American culture.
+In 2018, Elvis Presley was posthumously awarded the Presidential Medal of Freedom, recognizing his significant cultural contributions.

 In January 2023, Elvis Presley's 1962 Lockheed 1329 JetStar was sold at an auction for $260,000.

-As of 2023, the Recording Industry Association of America (RIAA) credits Presley with 146.5 million certified album sales in the US, third all time.
-He holds records for most gold albums (101) and platinum albums (57).
+As of 2023, the Recording Industry Association of America (RIAA) credits Elvis Presley with 146.5 million certified album sales in the US, third all time behind The Beatles and Garth Brooks.
+He holds the records for most gold albums (101), most platinum albums (57), and his total of 197 album certification awards.